Logan Ryan: 2014 season

 Ryan competed against Alfonzo Dennard, Darrelle Revis, Kyle Arrington, and Brandon Browner for the vacant starting cornerback position left by the departure of Aqib Talib.
-He was named the third cornerback on the Patriots' depth chart to begin the regular season.
+Ryan was named the third cornerback on the Patriots' depth chart to begin the regular season.

 On September 14, 2014, Ryan earned his first start of the season after Dennard was unable to play due to a shoulder injury.
 Ryan recorded three combined tackles, defended two passes, and intercepted Teddy Bridgewater during a 30–7 victory over the Minnesota Vikings.
 In the next game, he recorded a season-high four solo tackles and deflected a pass during a 16–9 win against the Oakland Raiders.
-In the regular-season finale, Ryan collected a season-high five combined tackles during a 9–17 loss to the Buffalo Bills.
+In the regular-season finale, Ryan collected a season-high five combined tackles during a 17–9 loss to the Bills.
 He was named the starter after Alfonzo Dennard suffered a hamstring injury earlier in the week.

 Ryan finished his second professional season with 42 combined tackles (29 solo), six pass deflections, and two interceptions in 16 games and six starts.

 The Patriots finished the season atop the AFC East with a 12–4 record.
-On January 10, 2015, Ryan played in his first career playoff game and made one tackle and forced a fumble in a 35–31 victory over the Baltimore Ravens.
-On February 1, 2015, Ryan appeared in Super Bowl XLIX and made a tackle and pass deflection in a 28–24 victory over the Seattle Seahawks.
+On January 10, 2015, Ryan made one tackle and forced a fumble in a 35–31 victory over the Ravens in the Divisional Round.
+Three weeks later, Ryan appeared in Super Bowl XLIX and made a tackle and pass deflection during a 28–24 victory over the Seattle Seahawks.